 Unlocking the Past

 A little over a month later, I left Burgundy for a tiny seaside village in the south of France, Banyuls-sur-Mer, for the next phase of this improvised expedition.
 I harvested grapes on infamously steep slopes on completely wild vineyards.
 I met and worked with an entire community of completely natural winemakers, which means their practices involve the least amount of intervention necessary at every step in the process, from soil to bottle.
 But perhaps more importantly, I found myself retracing my family’s history of resistance and escape through France during WWII.
 To my complete surprise, many villagers knew the story of my great aunt, her role in the local resistance, and her perilous path through the Pyrenees.
 The path exists to this day and is called the “F Route” in her name, Lisa Fittko.
-Retracing her footsteps, hiking the route and hearing stories from people who knew her, took my journey to the next level.
-I’ll write about this in more detail, starting with a link to an upcoming piece for a quarterly journal (will update when available).
+Retracing her footsteps, hiking the route and hearing stories from people who knew her, took this expedition to the next level, which you can read about here.

 Homeopathy and holistic living were part of my childhood experience.
 I felt at home in the forest, with a wild garden surrounding the house and a wood fire as the central heating system.
 There was a lot of work to be done, so it was easier to understand how to exist with nature’s unpredictability rather than fight it.
 Animals were great teachers, in my case mainly cats, horses and wildlife.
 I studied them continuously and tried to mimic their awareness of their surroundings.
 My mother understood how to let me discover a lot for myself, but was always there to answer questions.
 In Banyuls I met a woman who helped her 70 year old husband recover from COVID holistically, namely with essential oil of Ravintsara.
 I had so many questions.
 We spent the afternoon discussing different plants, oils, and home rituals.
 It was both so familiar yet strange that she had dedicated her time to research alternative healing methods.
 Minimal intervention, whether it be in agriculture, nutrition or psychology is supposed to be reserved for hippies, right?
 While I’m kidding, a lot of people are not.
 But the longer I spend in countries like France and Germany I see it’s not such a fringe concept.
 Natural wine was a passion of mine to which I dedicated the last ten years of my professional life.
 It has since become a fashionable sociopolitical statement, which is great, although increasingly it’s missing the mark.
 Recently there were revelations of harvest worker exploitation in Puglia, uncovering the disputed action/inaction of Valentina Passalacqua, ending her distribution almost entirely.
 What it shed light on was a far greater issue: the natural wine world isn’t as holistic as it thinks it is.
 There’s a lot to be done to amalgamate idea and action.